Wednesday, October 16, 2024

 These last 17 years have been fuller of chatter and songs and dances and laughter than I could have ever imagined.
 I look at old pictures and videos and can’t help but notice how sassy she was (her own words) even as a little child.
 The way she posed for pictures, the way she acted in her tiktok videos, the way she danced to Korean songs, it was so different from anything I had ever seen.
 From a very young age, my little girl was her own person.

 Now as a young woman, she is still doing things that surprise and delight this mother.
 I never tire of listening to the songs she sings in her honey-sweet voice.
 I look on incredulously as she picks up any new song effortlessly, making me understand what musical intelligence is.
 I relish the stylish food she cooks and the way she presents it.
+I love the way she demonstrates her love for her nani, whom she calls Corna, and for Mallika, whom she calls Minga Nani.
 I marvel at the way she sits quietly to listen to adults talking about serious issues.
 I am surprised at her deep understanding of people and her willingness to extend empathy even to people who hurt her.
 I enjoy seeing her dress up, always aware of the latest styles, yet careful about the appropriateness of what she wears to the occasion.
 And then, I smile at the way she still clutches Witchy Aunty in bed and gravitates towards candy shops just as she did as a young child.

 Today, as I bid her goodbye at the examination centre where she is to take her exam, I felt my heart swelling with emotion.
 This dignified beautiful girl is almost ready to come out from under my wings and fly into her own world.